stiglers-eponym/BeamerPresenter/README.md

 [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues)
 on github if it does not.

-In ArchLinux you can install `beamerpresenter-git` from the AUR for this version or `beamerpresenter` for [version 0.1.3](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x).
+In Arch Linux you can install `beamerpresenter-git` from the AUR.
 By default MuPDF is selected as PDF engine in  `beamerpresenter-git`, the configuration for poppler is commented out in the PKGBUILD file.

 First install the dependencies.
 You need Qt 5 including the multimedia module (which is not available in Qt 6.0).